Maik-Wi/UnicornHatScroll/README.md

 Special Symbols
 ---------------

-There are 3 special (non-keyboard) symbols available: a heart, a smilie and a degrees symbol.
+There are 6 special (non-keyboard) symbols available.
 These are used by prefixing their 5 character name with a tilde (~).

-For a smile use ~smilie
+- For a smile use ~smilie

-For a heart use (you guessed it) ~heart
+- For a heart use (you guessed it) ~heart

-For a degrees use ~degrs (for best results, don't leave a space between the preceeding number and the symbol)
+- For a degrees use ~degrs (for best results, don't leave a space between the preceeding number and the symbol)
+- For a heart use letter use ~email
+- For a euro use ~euros
+- For a euro bitcon use ~bcoin

 *example:*